The AIC Team

 After serving at the Center for Advanced Microscopy at Northwestern University, she joined Janelia in 2015 as technical coordinator to provide crucial support to AIC visitors in sample receiving, cell culture, specimen preparation, and also logistical consultation on experimental set-up.

-Advanced Imaging Fellow
+Advanced Microscopy Fellow

-Lab Administration Specialist
+Sr. Lab Administration Specialist